dioris-moreno/ari-typescript-examples/README.md

 Ari.connect(url, username, password, (err, client) => {});
 ```

-## Test
+## Running Test

-You can run a series of tests against the Asterisk instance defined in .env as follows:
+You can run a series of tests against the Asterisk instance defined in .env file as follows:

 ```sh
 npm run test